jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-14-minor.md

-+++
+---
+title: "Line of Mars, Ring of Solomon, Ring of Saturn"
+image: "/photos/objects/hand.jpg"
-title=  "Line of Mars, Ring of Solomon, Ring of Saturn" description=  "THE line of Mars rises on the lower Mount of Mars and runs inside of the Life line and very close beside it" image=  "/photos/objects/hand.jpg" linkb=  "/research/benham/palmistry/part-2/chapter-28-girdle" linkbtext=  "Chapter 28" linkf=  "/research/benham/palmistry/part-2/chapter-32-intuition" linkftext=  "Chapter 32" heading =  "Chapter 29-31"
+description: "THE line of Mars rises on the lower Mount of Mars and runs inside of the Life line and very close beside it"
-+++
+linkb: /research/benham/palmistry/part-2/chapter-28-girdle
+linkbtext: "Chapter 2"
+linkf: /research/benham/palmistry/part-2/chapter-28-girdle
+linkftext: "Chapter 2c"
+---

 THE line of Mars rises on the lower Mount of Mars and runs inside of the Life line and very close beside it.